IgniteUI/help-topics/topics/02_Controls/igDataChart/05_Styling/~igDataChart_Styling_Themes.md

 To customize a theme, you can use the ThemeRoller tool.
 This jQuery UI tool facilitates the creation of custom themes that are compatible with the jQuery UI widgets.
 Many prebuilt themes are available for download and use in your website.
 The `igDataChart` control supports the use of ThemeRoller themes.

-Detailed information for using themes with Ignite UI library is available in the [Styling and Theming in Ignite UI](Deployment-Guide-Styling-and-Theming.html) topic.
+Detailed information for using themes with %%ProductName%% library is available in the [Styling and Theming in %%ProductName%%](Deployment-Guide-Styling-and-Theming.html) topic.

-Note: The base theme of Ignite UI is not necessary for charts and you may safely omit it on pages only containing charts.
+Note: The base theme of %%ProductName%% is not necessary for charts and you may safely omit it on pages only containing charts.